 - voice changes

 Research shows that dietary and lifestyle changes can significantly improve your symptoms and boost your overall health.
-However, every person with Hashimoto’s disease is different, so it’s fundamental to find a dietary pattern that suits your needs.
+However, every person with Hashimoto’s thyroiditis is different, so it’s fundamental to find a dietary pattern that suits your needs.